Higher Laminations and Affine Buildings: Laminations for the space

-We now recall the functions on the $\X$ space, and also describe their tropicalization.
-The $\X$ space describes configurations of points in $G/B$.
-The functions on the $\X$ space come from a triangulation, and there are functions attached to each face and each interior (non-boundary) edge of the triangulation.
+We now recall the functions on the space $\X_{G,S}$ for $S$ disc with marked points, and also describe their tropicalization. $\X_{G,S}$ is the space of configurations of points in $G/B$.
+The functions on $\X_{G,S}$ come from a triangulation, and there are functions attached to each face and each interior (non-boundary) edge of the triangulation.
 For each face of a triangulation of the $n$-gon, we have a set of functions $g_{ijk}$, where $i+j+k=m$ and $i, j, k > 0$.
 Suppose that some triangle has flags $B_1, B_2, B_3$ at its vertices, where $B_i \in G/B$.
 Then